prototypejs/prototype/README.markdown

 * Rake--Ruby Make (<http://rake.rubyforge.org/>)
 * RDoc, if your Ruby distribution does not include it

-From the root Prototype directory,
+From the root Prototype directory:

-* `rake dist` will preprocess the Prototype source using Sprockets and generate the composite `dist/prototype.js`.
+* `rake dist` will preprocess the Prototype source using Sprockets and generate the composite `dist/prototype.js`
-* `rake package` will create a distribution tarball in the `pkg/` directory.
+* `rake package` will create a distribution tarball in the `pkg/` directory

 Contributing to Prototype
 -------------------------